- Date May 1st, 2020 Time 7:30pm Venue Bloomington Center for the Performing Arts

 Stewart Goodyear Piano

-Mr. Goodyear's discography includes Beethoven's Complete Piano Sonatas (which received a Juno nomination for Best Classical Solo Recording in 2014) and Diabelli Variations for the Marquis Classics label, Tchaikovsky First Piano Concerto and Grieg's Piano Concerto, and Rachmaninov's Piano Concertos No. 2 and 3, both recorded with the Czech National Symphony under Stanislav Bogunia and Hans Matthias Forster respectively, and released to critical acclaim on the Steinway and Sons label.
+Mr. Goodyear's discography includes Beethoven's Complete Piano Sonatas (which received a Juno nomination for Best Classical Solo Recording in 2014) and Diabelli Variations for the Marquis Classics label, Tchaikovsky First Piano Concerto and Grieg's Piano Concerto, and Rachmaninov's Piano Concertos No. 2 and 3, both released to critical acclaim on the Steinway and Sons label.
 His Rachmaninov recording received a Juno nomination for Best Classical Album for Soloist and Large Ensemble Accompaniment.
-Also for Steinway and Sons is Mr. Goodyear's recording of his own transcription of Tchaikovsky's “The Nutcracker (Complete Ballet)”, which was released October 2015 and was chosen by the New York Times as one of the best classical music recordings of 2015.
-Mr. Goodyear's recording of Ravel's piano works was released in the spring of 2017, and his new recording “For Glenn Gould”, that combines repertoire performed by Gould in his US and Montreal debuts, has been released this past March.
+Also for Steinway and Sons is Mr. Goodyear's recording of his own transcription of Tchaikovsky's “The Nutcracker (Complete Ballet),” which was released October 2015 and was chosen by the New York Times as one of the best classical music recordings of 2015.
+For Sono Luminus, he recorded an album, entitled “For Glenn Gould,” which combines repertoire from Mr. Gould's US and Montreal debuts.
+Mr. Goodyear's recordings for Orchid Classics include an album of Ravel piano works, and an album of Mr. Goodyear's “Callaloo” Suite, his Piano Sonata, and Gershwin's Rhapsody in Blue.
+His newest recordings are the complete Beethoven piano concertos, which will be released on Orchid Classics this spring.